Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Episodes:

 Minia is traded to Max's team

+Minia protects a bullied Max maybe as a flashback as she reflects back on far he has come along

+Airiona wonders why he is calls Minia My Nia
+(scene as a flashback){
+At one point Max and Jax finds a struggling Minia in cyberspace saving from a cyber.beast.
+Jax tells her is hybrids has to stick together after he carries her to safety.
+Max then begins to call her my nia and Jax joins in on the joke despite initially correcting him upon realizing the joke.
+}

 ### 7. Approach To The Inmost Cave
 Episodes:

-Max prepare for the championship both training stratigizing and developing more tech.
+Max prepares for the championship training, stratigizing, and developing more tech.

-### 8. Ordeal
+### 8. Ordeal, Death, Rebirth
-Episodes: 16
+Episodes:

-Jax again tries to stop Max from becoming a Cybervator by taking away his one and only cyber.beast Max tells him that if he loses he will just get another one Jax says And I will take as many times as I  needs to
+Jax again tries to stop Max from becoming a Cybervator by taking away his one and only cyber.beast.

+Max wins taking his old cyber.beast back may jax gives it to him because he wants Max at his best or because his mother makes him

+Max realizes that he can't keep up and will not beat Jax in his current state and is on the verge of losing everything he worked for.
+Max decide to use his untested neuro mesh device allowing to hyperlink like a cybervator.

+Max defeats Jax

 ### 9. Reward (Seizing The Sword)
 Episodes:

-Max makes it to the final round of the championship
+Max makes it to the final round of the championship equiped with his new tech.
+Max is aproached by Spike to use his tech that he created Max kindly aggrees to distribute it.
+He promises to start a new company called Cytek upon winng the championships

 ## Act 3

 ### 10. The Road Back
 Episodes:

 Max fights Jax in the championships

 Max wipes his face with tha back of his hand and tells Jax "You're holding back on me arent you"